 11 Church Street, New Paltz, NY | 845-28VEGAN

 New Paltz residents are lucky to have Lagusta times two in the heart of the village.
 Lagusta’s Luscious is where her artful fair trade vegan chocolates are made (you’ll find it listed under the Sweets section toward the end of this post).
 Commissary! (exclamation point is part of the name, as it should be), just a couple of streets away, is its eat-in sister café.

 Commissary! serves a sampling of the gorgeous bonbons and truffles made in Lagusta’s sweets shop, along with an extensive menu of hot and cold specialty coffees, teas, and chocolate drinks.
 Rich homemade nut milks and nondairy whipped cream turn these standard beverages into something special.

-Since it opened, more savory items have gradually been added to the menu, such as the cheese + pickle plate featuring house-made pickles, local jam, and Treeline vegan cheese from Kingston, served with Brooklyn-made crackers.
+Vegans who thought they’d never eat a croissant again will be over the moon with two varieties of the flaky pastry made without dairy butter.
+Other savory items on the menu are the cheese + pickle plate featuring house-made pickles, local jam, and Treeline vegan cheese from Kingston, served with Brooklyn-made crackers.
 Hearty soups are always on the menu, as are daily specials like seitan stroganoff.

 14 Railroad St., Warwick, NY | 845-988-KALE